Frequently Asked Questions About Christianity, Answered Honestly!

 John 8:12

-It is troubling to our soul to see professing Christians today fighting so hard against those who come testifying to the biblical precepts that clearly address their lusts, works, actions, code of conduct, and Christian values.
-Has the Church lost the ability to distinguish between someone bearing witness to God's word, and someone merely stating their opinions or personal preferences?
+It is troubling to our soul to see professing Christians today fighting so hard against those who come testifying to the Biblical precepts that clearly address their lusts, works, actions, code of conduct, and Christian values.
+Has the church lost the ability to distinguish between someone bearing witness to God's Word, and someone merely stating their opinions or personal preferences?
 The testimony of scripture is not personal opinion, rather it is the witness of things that are ordered by God.
-And the wanton transgression of those laws of God by professing Christians, under the guise of a word like "legalism," is not their faith in Grace.
-Rather, it is in fact an evidence that they have no faith, and do not truly understand Grace.
+The willful transgression of those laws of God by professing Christians under the guise of a word like legalism, is not their faith in Grace.
+Rather, it is in fact evidence that they have no faith and do not truly understand Grace.
 It places man at enmity with God where he doesn't really know Him.
 The true believer doesn't think that Grace is an excuse to 'get around' God's laws.
 God forbid!
 He exhorts and tends to keep the law precisely because he is under Grace of God.
-Transgression of God's law vexes his soul, because God dwells within him.
+The transgression of God's law actually vexes his soul, because God dwells within him.

 Romans 6:1-2